 A pediatric dentist tracks your child’s development at every stage to ensure that teeth are developing normally, coming in straight, and are free from infections and decay.

-The pediatric dentists at Midtown Dental Care are inspired by the practice’s founder, Dr. Oleg Klempner, who believes in using humor and kindness to make children and adults feel comfortable about their dental procedures.
+The pediatric dentists at Diamond District Dental are inspired by the practice’s founder, Dr. Oleg Klempner, who believes in using humor and kindness to make children and adults feel comfortable about their dental procedures.

 A pediatric dentist performs many of the same procedures on children as on adults, such as: